CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-loader-V0.34-JNI-protection-Part-2.md

 Download link: [TODO]

-**WARNING : YOU NEED TO ADD JNI STRUCTURE IN IDA FIRST TO RUN THIS SCRIPT!**
+> YOU NEED TO ADD JNI STRUCTURE IN IDA FIRST TO RUN THIS SCRIPT!
+{: .prompt-danger }

 ```python
 ########################################################################